Jackmin801/DS-Assignment-2022/README.md

 Hello.
 Welcome to the ` Meows like Trains ` repository.

+# Announcements
+**IMPORTANT NOTE**: Do not take input from the text files.
+Your program should ONLY interact with standard IO.

+**OTHER NOTE**: The text files are massive (to humans) and you probably should not be using them for development.
+You should be writing your own smaller test cases for your own testing.

+Now that that is out of the way.
 Let's get you set up shall we?

 ## Local clone
 You first need to copy the repo to your local machine.
 Here is one method to do it.